 But let us take a moment to discuss the right to life.
 God says, thou shall not kill.
 The Hebrew term used in this instance is rashach (to intentionally kill a human being) rather than the term shachat (to take the life of an animal or human).
 This prohibition creates the right to be free from murder – the right to be free from someone intentionally taking your life.
 This is the source of our God-ordained right to life.

-We have a right to life, because it has been ordained by the Father in the form of the prohibition thou shall not murder.
 We must obtain the sense of this, because there can be no question that the rising international state is concluding quickly that there are too many people on earth, who are eating too much food, using too much oil and creating too many “greenhouse gases.”
 Unless the state is reminded that there is an authority to which the state will ultimately answer, their solution, which is almost always death, will soon be upon us, particularly when they conclude that your right to life is merely a state-granted privilege – one that they gave, and one that they can take away.

 Never miss an article!